jmagui/HerbivoryPaper/README.md

 # HerbivoryPaper
-code for paper describing trophic niche of S. lava
+code for paper describing trophic niche of S. flava